-Of course, this sounds very futuristic and bring many complexities and ethical discussions, but for now this model works and expands throughout China.
+Of course, this sounds very futuristic and brings many complexities and ethical discussions, but for now, this model works and expands throughout China.

-Legal technology trends of digital courts is rising.
+Legal technology trends in digital courts are rising.

 To conclude, the legal trend of digital courts is rising.
 Many countries keep getting on board and using virtual courts to make the “new normal” that we are experiencing as normal as possible.
 Other countries – starting with China – are already one step ahead with this trend, and only time will tell when the rest of the world catches up.

-It is important to remember that like in any adoption of technology, there are many benefits – alongside with some well-known downsides, but even partial acceptance – is a great start.
+It is important to remember that, like in any adoption of technology, there are many benefits – alongside some well-known downsides, but even partial acceptance – is a great start.

 About Article’s Author: Maya Ashkenazi

-You may also be interested at other Maya Ashkenazi’s articles about Legal Technology Trends:
+You may also be interested in other Maya Ashkenazi articles about Legal Technology Trends:

 High-Tech Magazine: Stay updated

-If you are interested in discovering more high-tech startups tips, check out our High-Tech Online Magazine.
-If you would like to be included in an article or in our High-Tech Magazine, contact us by our Social Networks.
+If you are interested in discovering more high-tech tips, check out our High-Tech Online Magazine.
+If you would like to be included in an article or in our High-Tech Magazine, contact us via our Social Networks.